-Inlet Air Humidity:
+■ Inlet Air Humidity:

 High inlet air humidity can increase cylinder liner and piston ring corrosion by introducing more water.
-Although increasing the lubricant feed rate can help it is more important to ensure that the charge air coolers are in good and clean condition and that there are no water leaks.
+Although increasing the lubricant feed rate can help it is more important to ensure that the charge air coolers are in good and clean condition, the drainage happens frequently and that there are no water leaks.